ansible/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         servers to one particular server.

     Local Action
-        The local_action keyword is an alias for ``delegate_to: localhost``.
+        This keyword is an alias for ``delegate_to: localhost``.
-        Used when you want to redirect an action from the remote machines to execute on the controller itself.
+        Used when you want to redirect an action from the remote to execute on the controller itself.

     Local Connection
-        By using ``connection: local`` in a :term:`playbook <playbooks>`, or passing ``-c local`` to :command:`/usr/bin/ansible`, this indicates that we are executing a local fork instaed of executing on the remote machine.
+        By using ``connection: local`` in a :term:`playbook <playbooks>`, or passing ``-c local`` to :command:`/usr/bin/ansible`, this indicates that we are executing a local fork instead of executing on the remote machine.
         You probably want ``local_action`` or ``delegate_to: localhost`` instead as this ONLY changes the connection and no other context for execution.